ML-KULeuven/socceraction/docs/documentation/intro.rst

 Quickstart
 ===========

 Eager to get started valuing some soccer actions?
-This page gives a quick introduction in how to get started.
+This page gives a quick introduction on how to get started.

 Installation
 ------------